TodePond/Frogasaurus/README.md

 | `module` | The code in this file is only inserted into modules. |
 | `header` | The code in this file is placed at the start.        |
 | `footer` | The code in this file is placed at the end.          |

+# Examples
+There are examples in the `examples` folder to show you how to use your bundled project.<br>